signzy

 • Filing bankruptcy → Case number for court proceedings

-The thing is, these numbers pile up over time.
-A single person might have five or six different government numbers by the time they’re adults, each serving a completely different purpose in the bureaucratic machine.
+A single person might accumulate five or six different government numbers by adulthood, each serving a different administrative purpose.

 Government-issued Identification numbers by region